-Testosterone levels are important for both men and women to consider, not just to buff up and stay strong, but also to support our body’s natural growth hormone, a key hormone to keep our bodies youthful and energized.
+Testosterone levels are important for both men and women to consider, not just to buff up and stay strong but also to support our body’s natural growth hormone, a key hormone to keep our bodies youthful and energized.
 Testosterone also supports our libidos, our mood, and our levels of motivation and drive.
-Though women don’t want too much testosterone, a little is actually important to ward off excess estrogen that can lead to depression, weight gain, hormonal changes, or just an overall imbalance of sex hormones in the body.
-And men, of course, are always looking to improve their testosterone levels to help build muscle, stay strong, and support their male livelihood that the big T word is often associated with.
+Though women don’t want too much testosterone, a little is important to ward off excess estrogen that can lead to depression, weight gain, hormonal changes, or just an overall imbalance of sex hormones in the body.
+And men, of course, are always looking to improve their testosterone levels to help build muscle, stay strong, and support their male livelihood which the big T word is often associated with.

 Nutrients That Boost Testosterone Levels

 Key nutrients needed to boost testosterone in the body are amino acids (protein), zinc, B vitamins, omega-3 fatty acids, and an overall anti-inflammatory diet.
 These nutrients are found in both plant-based and animal-based foods, but there’s no reason to think that one needs to eat steak, eggs, chicken, fish, or drink milk to boost testosterone.
 Many animal-based foods can increase estrogen in the body, which lowers testosterone and can lead to some negative side effects due to the estrogen coming from animals that have hormones our bodies weren’t meant to consume.

 Regardless that animal-based foods and dairy-based protein powders or supplements are promoted to boost testosterone levels, in some studies, vegans have been found to have higher levels of testosterone than meat-eaters or even vegetarians.
 The best part is, that they also had fewer cancer risks due to the removal of animal proteins in their diets.